lalloni/sbt-wikipages-plugin/README.md

 What?
 =====

-An sbt plugin for publishing wiki pages to any wiki system supporting WikiRPC protocol.
+An very simple SBT plugin for publishing wiki pages to any wiki system supporting WikiRPC protocol.

 How do I install it?
 ====================